Last Updated: 05/05/12 2:56pm

 The Arsenal captain is left in acres of space in the Norwich box and sidefoots home a neat Alex Song ball to haul the hosts back into it.

-New arrival Chamakh ha't scored for the Gunners since September, it's worth noting.
+New arrival Chamakh hasn't scored for the Gunners since September, it's worth noting.
 There's handbags between Holt and Song after a tussle for the ball in the Gunners box.

 Yossi Benayoun leaves the field, making way for Marouane Chamakh as the Gunners make their final change.